-Particular Course Requirements
+Preliminary Course:

+- artworks in at least two expressive forms and use of a Visual Arts Diary - a broad investigation of ideas in art making, art criticism and art history.

-Preliminary Course: HSC Course:
+HSC Course:

-Artworks in at least two expressive forms and use of a Visual Arts Diary a broad investigation of ideas in art making, art criticism and art history. development of a body of work and use of a Visual Arts Diary a minimum of five Case Studies (4-10 hours each) which involves deeper and more complex investigations in art making, art criticism and art history.
+- development of a body of work and use of a Visual Arts Diary - a minimum of five Case Studies (4-10 hours each) which involves deeper and more complex investigations in art making, art criticism and art history.